maha4028/economic-charting/README.md

 <img src="plots/plot_cpi_unrate.png" alt="Plot #2" width="400">
 </p>

-To better observe this inverse relationship, we need to plot the observations across time in a scatter plot.
+To better observe this inverse relationship, we need to plot the two series across time in a scatter plot.

 ## Phillips curve

 When plotted across time, we see that unemployment and inflation are indeed negatively correlated with a correlation coefficient of -0.433.
 This relationship is described by [the Phillips curve](https://en.wikipedia.org/wiki/Phillips_curve).
-In our sample, from 2000 to present, we see the highest data point for inflation is from June 2022 and out highest data point for unemployment is from April 2020.
+In our sample, from 2000-present, we see that the highest data point for inflation is from June 2022 and our highest data point for unemployment is from April 2020.

 <!-- ![Plot #Phil](plots/plot_phillips_curve.png) -->
 <p align="center">